tonymattheys/vesselsimulator/README.md

 # Prerequisites

-Java of a reasonably current vintage.
+- Java of a reasonably current vintage.
 I use a recent build of OpenJDK for development and testing.
+- A resonably up to date version of Gradle installed and accessible on your PATH

 # Customization